 This Draft SEIS/SEIR focuses on the potentially significant environmental impacts of the Proposed Action and their relevance to the decision-making process.
-NEPA requires the lead federal agency to rely on a "scientific and analytical basis for the comparison of alternatives" (40 CFR 1502.16) in
+NEPA requires the lead federal agency to rely on a "scientific and analytical basis for the comparison of alternatives" (40 CFR 1502.16) in making its decisions.
+Commonly, when preparing a joint document the lead Federal agency will adopt the CEQA significance thresholds as its scientific basis, unless otherwise noted.

-The criteria for determining the significance of environmental impacts in this Draft-SEIS/SEIR analysis are described in the section titled "Significance Criteria" under each resource topic in Chapter 3.
-The "threshold of significance" for a given environmental effect is the level at which the LAHD or USACE finds a potential effect of the Proposed Action or alternatives to be significant.
+The criteria for determining the significance of environmental impacts in this Draft SEIS/SEIR analysis are described in the section titled "Significance Criteria" under each resource topic in Chapter 3.
+The "threshold of significance" for a given environmental effect is the level at which the LAHD or USACE finds a potential effect of the Proposed Action or alternative to be significant.
 "Threshold of significance" can be defined as a "quantitative or qualitative standard, or set of criteria, pursuant to which significance of a given environmental effect may be determined" (CEQA Guidelines, Section 15064.7 [a]).
-Except as noted in particular sections of the document, the Port has adopted the City of Los Angeles CEQA Thresholds (City of Los Angeles 2006) for purposes of this Draft-SEIS/SEIR, although some criteria were adapted to the specific circumstances of this Proposed Action.
-The USACE also has adopted the City of Los Angeles CEQA Thresholds for purposes of this Draft-SEIS/SEIR to achieve its NEPA responsibilities, unless otherwise noted in particular sections of the document.
+Except as noted in particular sections of the document, the Port has adopted the City of Los Angeles CEQA Thresholds (City of Los Angeles 2006) for purposes of this Draft SEIS/SEIR, although some criteria were adapted to the specific circumstances of this Proposed Action.
+The USACE also has adopted the City of Los Angeles CEQA Thresholds for purposes of this Draft SEIS/SEIR to achieve its NEPA responsibilities, unless otherwise noted in particular sections of the document.